 Word-overlap feature captures lexical-based semantic overlap between T and H, which is a score based on matching each word in H with some words in T [5].
-Japanese Word-Net and English WordNet [6] are used in computing lexical matching.
+When computing lexical matching, Japanese WordNet and English Word-Net [6] are used.
 Matching criterion for two English words are the same as in [5].
 For Japanese, a word h_w in H is considered as a match with a word t_w in T if they have the same surface or base form, or h_w is hypernym, meronym, or entailed word or of t_w .